gamalielcabria/gamalielcabria.github.io/GLGY699_Genomics/Lesson2-1.md

 ```
 ![TreeC](./images/treeC.png)

-**TO DO:**
+# **TO DO:**
+1. Cluster your >10,000 protein sequences using `mmseqs`.
+For more details: [Lesson 2B is here](./Lesson2-3.md).
+    - You might need to re-align the sequences
-1. Create a radially formatted tree
+2. Create a radially formatted tree
-2. Highlight the clade where your annotated protein sequence is.
+3. Highlight the clade where your annotated protein sequence is.
     - Are you sure that your protein fasta is in your MSA file?

 # Acknowledgement